-Our lead HyperAcute product candidate, algenpantucel-L (HyperAcute Pancreas) is being studied in two randomized Phase 3 clinical trials.
-The first trial, IMPRESS (Immunotherapy for Pancreatic Resectible Cancer Survival Study) has completed enrollment of 722 patients with resected pancreas cancer and is being performed under a Special Protocol Assessment, or SPA, with the United States Food and Drug Administration, or FDA.
-A second Phase 3 Trial, PILLAR (Pancreatic Immunotherapy with algenpantucel-L for Locally Advanced non-Resectible disease), is currently enrolling patients.
+Our lead product candidate, algenpantucel-L or HyperAcute Pancreas, is being studied in two randomized Phase 3 clinical trials.
+The first trial, IMPRESS (Immunotherapy for Pancreatic Resectable Cancer Survival Study) has completed enrollment of 722 patients with resected pancreas cancer and is being performed under a Special Protocol Assessment, or SPA, with the United States Food and Drug Administration, or FDA.
+A second Phase 3 trial, PILLAR (Pancreatic Immunotherapy with algenpantucel-L for Locally Advanced non-Resectable disease), is currently enrolling patients.
 We initiated these trials based on encouraging Phase 2 data that suggest improvement in both disease-free and overall survival.
-We have received Fast Track and Orphan Drug designations from the FDA for algenpantucel-L for the adjuvant treatment of patients with surgically-resected pancreatic cancer and Orphan Medicinal Product designation for algenpantucel-L from the European Commission.
-The primary endpoint for our IMPRESS trial with algenpantucel-L for patients with surgically-resected pancreatic cancer is overall survival and, as determined by the SPA, the first interim analysis was conducted when 222 deaths were reported for the study, which occurred during the quarter ending March 31, 2014.
+We have received Fast Track and Orphan Drug designations from the FDA and Orphan Medicinal Product designation for algenpantucel-L from the European Commission for the adjuvant treatment of patients with surgically-resected pancreatic cancer.
+The primary endpoint for our IMPRESS trial with algenpantucel-L for patients with surgically-resected pancreatic cancer is overall survival.
+As determined by the SPA, the first interim analysis was conducted when 222 deaths were reported for the study, which occurred during the first quarter of 2014.
 As part of this planned interim analysis, the independent data safety monitoring committee, or DSMC, met to review available patient data.
-As anticipated, following their review, the DSMC recommended that the study should proceed as planned, without modification.
-A second interim analysis is planned upon reaching 333 patient events and, if needed, a final analysis is planned at 444 patient events.
-Our additional Hyper Acute Prostate and Hyper Acute Renal.
-To date, our HyperAcute product candidates have been dosed in more than 500 cancer patients, either as a monotherapy or in combination with other treatments and have demonstrated a favorable safety profile.
+As anticipated, following its review, the DSMC recommended that the study should proceed as planned, without modification.